buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - The Buddha’s description of (/prescription for) "the good life" for a householder.

-{% include content_blurb.html category="canon" slug="ud2.5" %}
-- But the best life is marked by renunciation.

 [CBT] Th.228, M.162
 {:.mb-0}
 - Citta the Householder shows what is possible for laypeople to achieve.